PiotrKopczynski/DATA1200_Final_Assignment/Readme.md

 information you lead us to.
 • If you wish to show off some skills, but found that difficult with the other pages, you can make this page different from the others, with a distinct visual of functional identity.
-### Information about grading:
-• Structure and navigation (widescreen, and small screens): Are the pages well structured (with headings, paragraphs, images) and is it easy to navigate between the pages?
-We shall check this on different screens.
-• Accessibility and legibility: We shall look both at the automated test and use our experience to assess how well designed the pages are.
-Your description will assist us in understanding the choices you have made. o The text "Short presentation of accessibility".
-Have you done an automated test?
-Were you able to comprehend the results?
-Have you reflected on accessibility beyond automated tests?
-And does the entire site appear coherent, as a site of pages, rather than fragmented texts without a common theme?
-• Ease of maintenance: Is the code easy to maintain for a new developer?
-Can someone else take over your work and modify, change, and further develop this site using their IDE of choice (rather than the one you used)?
-We shall look at the code itself.
-Is it well-structured and easy to read?
-Are you following conventions for comments?
-Is the CSS well organised with each element styled only once (if possible)?
-Is the structural code (like boxes) separate from the code that defines the visuals? etc.
-• Creativity: In the sense 'clever use of code', intelligent use of selectors etc.